google/gsocguides/pages/student/06-writing_a_proposal.md

 Integrate and leverage existing open source code in your project.
 Only propose to write something yourself if you cannot get it any other way.

-The "Pencils Down" deadline for your project to be complete is usually sometime in mid-August.
-This will come sooner than you think.
+The "Pencils Down" deadline for your project to be completed will come sooner than you think.